-Greetings: In reporting as your National Counselor for the past year, I wish to thank you for the appointment which I was glad and honored to accept.
-During the past year, there have been disputes and misunderstandings, but I have not been called upon to give any official decisions.
-I sincerely thank you for giving me the honor of serving you as your Counselor, and I wish to thank you for the many courtesies extended to me during the year.
+Greetings: In reporting as your National Counselor for the past year I is to thank you for the appointment which I was glad and honored to accept.
+During the past year, there have been disputes and misunderstandings I have not been called upon to give any official decisions.
+I sincerely you for giving me the honor of serving you as your Counselor and I wish to thank you for the many courtesies extended to me during the year.